The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 IMPORTANT NOTICE – SUBMISSION OF APPLICATION

 Applications can be obtained at the Village Hall either in the Administration Department, Room 2100, or downloaded below.
 Applicants will be notified by letter of the test date for this position, where applicable.
-All completed applications must be directed to the Director of Human Resources/Risk Management, either via regular mail at 1 Friendship Plaza, Addison, Illinois 60101, emailed to voajobs@addison-il.org, or submitted personally to the Administration Department, Room 2100 of the Village Hall.
-Applications will be accepted until the position is filled.
+All completed applications must be directed to the Director of Human Resources/Risk Management, either via regular mail at 1 Friendship Plaza, Addison, Illinois 60101, emailed to voajobs@addison-il.org or submitted personally to the Administration Department, Room 2100 of the Village Hall by no later than 5pm, April 15, 2024.
+Also, applications submitted after the deadline will NOT be accepted.
 Only one application per person, per testing cycle is accepted.

 RESUMES WILL NOT BE ACCEPTED WITHOUT A COMPLETED APPLICATION.